decompals/slinky/docs/file_format/settings.md

 ## `base_path`

 All the emitted paths are relative to this path.
-Useful when all the files are relative to the same path, like a `build` folder.
+Useful when all the files are relative to the same directory, like a `build` folder.

 ### Example